A Guide to Unclaimed Dividends with IEPF

 Once the form is completed and the necessary documents are attached, it has to be submitted online to the IEPF Authority.
 An SRN acknowledgement will be provided upon submission, allowing you to monitor the progress of your claim.

-Step 6: Providing the Nodal Officer with physical papers
+Step 6: Provide the Nodal Officer with physical papers

 The completed form must be printed out and delivered to the company’s nodal officer, together with all supporting documentation that has been properly signed.